What Does Matthew 13:13 Mean?

 A Challenge For You

-This week, choose one time to read Scripture with a simple prayer: 'God, open my eyes to see and my heart to respond.'
-After reading, pause and ask: What is one small step I can take to obey what I just heard?
-Do it.
+This week, before you read the Bible, pause and pray: 'God, open my eyes to see and my heart to receive what You want to show me.'
+Then, after reading, ask one question: 'Is there a small thing I can do today to obey what I just read?'

 A Prayer of Response